Table of contents

 Pick your t-shirt design tool

-Let’s start with Printful’s Design Maker—built-in design software with an intuitive interface for creating custom product designs for your tees.
-It has a Mockup Generator to transform your design from a 2D image to a 3D product, an extensive library of pre-made design elements and images, and many more advanced features to customize your artwork.
+It has a Mockup Generator that converts 2D designs into 3D visuals, an extensive library of pre-made elements and images, and many other advanced features to customize your artwork.

 3. Decide on a customization method